Jaylen Waddle Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Season Stats

-- Waddle has 60 catches (84 targets) and paces the Dolphins with 557 receiving yards (55.7 ypg) plus three touchdowns.
+- Waddle has been targeted 84 times and has 60 catches, leading the Dolphins with 557 receiving yards (55.7 ypg) plus three touchdowns.

 - Waddle has been the target of 84 of his team's 395 passing attempts this season, or 21.3% of the target share.